Creator / Nimbus Llewelyn

 - Shout-Out: To the point where a drinking game could be made of picking out the varying references and The Wizard in the Shadows actually has its own Shout Out page.

-- Shown Their Work: Being an (almost) qualified historian, actually bothers to do the research, most of the time, and accepts factual corrections.
+- Shown Their Work: Being a qualified historian, actually bothers to do the research, most of the time, and accepts factual corrections.

 - Signature Style: Very definitely has one, usually characterised by a very particular, somewhat offbeat narrative and snarky style, which takes very strongly from The Dresden Files, and less strongly from The Hitchhiker's Guide to the Galaxy, Discworld, Buffy the Vampire Slayer, and The Order of the Stick, complex plots which are heavy on continuity and Character Development, fate kicking main characters very hard in the balls and seriously epic battles.
 Also fond of Earn Your Happy Ending.